May 31, 2017

 Include a feature that automatically populates information when consumers’ shipping and billing addresses are the same.
 Remember: Most visitors understand shipping fees are necessary, but they’re hardly enthralled by the prospect.
 Fewer steps make it an easier pill to swallow.

 When customers discover at checkout that their item—the one they deliberated over —is out of stock, you’ve lost their trust and dollars.
 Research shows that 23 percent of people who abandon carts do so at this point.
 So, let shoppers know about out-of-stock products early—on the product page— then tell them precisely when they can expect their backordered goods to arrive at their door.
+Being transparent will help decrease cart abandonment rates and could get you some new subscribers.

 Make it easy for consumers to change quantities or options, or delete an item from the shopping cart.
 If a product comes in multiple sizes or colors, create a simple process for selecting or changing values in the shopping cart—like the straightforward size links and quantity box below.